Weak separation in mixture models and implications for principal stratification: Frequency Performance of the Posterior Mean and Median

-Bayesian inference for finite mixtures introduces some unique challenges for specifying priors~\citep[e.g.,][]{Grazian:2015uf}.
-Nonetheless, heuristically, inference based on the likelihood alone should be similar to inference for a posterior with a sufficiently vague prior.
+Bayesian inference for finite mixtures introduces some unique challenges for specifying priors~\cite[e.g.,][]{Grazian:2015uf}.
+Nonetheless, inference for a posterior with a sufficiently vague prior should be broadly similar to inference based on the likelihood alone.
 Thus, without an informative prior for $\{\mu_0,\mu_1\}$ in the two-component Gaussian mixture, the posterior mean and median should exhibit similar pathologies to those exhibited by the MLE.
 We test this intuition using the \texttt{bayesm} package in R. Figure~\ref{fig: post_mean} shows histograms of the posterior mean of $\Delta$ when the true $\Delta$ is $0.5$ and $1$, $\pi = 0.3$, and $N = 100$.
 We use the default priors of the \texttt{bayesm} package except in the case of the Dirichlet parameter, which is set to reflect that $\pi = 0.3$ is known (i.e., we assume a very informative prior).
 The histograms exhibit the same behavior as the MLE of $\Delta$.
 In particular, the estimator concentrates around $0$ and seems unable to differentiate between $\Delta > 0$ and $\Delta < 0$.

 Figure~\ref{fig: post_median} shows the corresponding plot for the distribution of the posterior median of $\Delta$.
 As we can see, the median also concentrates about $0$ and appears unable to determine the sign of $\Delta$.